GSI-CS-CO/saftlib/doc/CompileAndConfigureSaftlib.md

 Resources:
 * https://github.com/GSI-CS-CO/saftlib/issues/1

-### Application: "Unable to acquire name---dbus saftlib.conf installed?"

-If you tried to start the saftlib daemon (i.e. saftd baseboard:dev/wbm0) and this error occurs make sure saftlib.conf is placed in the right directory.

-Solution (Debian-based distribution):

-By default the saftlib.conf is copied to "/usr/local/etc/dbus-1/system.d/", but Debian is expecting the file in "/etc/dbus-1/system.d/".

-1. $_ `./configure --prefix=/usr --sysconfdir=/etc`
-2. $_ `make install`

-You should now find the file in "/etc/dbus-1/system.d/".

 ### Compilation: "./configure: line 16708: syntax error near unexpected token `0.23' and ./configure: line 16708: `PKG_PROG_PKG_CONFIG(0.23)'"

 You need the pkgconfig/pkg-config package to proceed.